IBMDeveloperUK/BSOK-openshift-pipelines/README.md

 ## Configuring GitHub WebHooks

-Now we need to configure webhook-url on [backend](https://github.com/openshift-pipelines/vote-api) and [frontend](https://github.com/openshift-pipelines/vote-ui) source code repositories with the Route we exposed in the previously.
+Now we need to configure webhook-url on the cloned [backend](https://github.com/IBMDeveloperUK/BSOK-vote-api) and [frontend](https://github.com/IBMDeveloperUK/BSOK-vote-ui) source code repositories with the Route we exposed previously.

 * Run below command to get webhook-url
 ```bash